 When we are up through the night, or rushing to get the kids out the door, our adrenals kick in and we move into the emergency fuel tank.
 We then tend to rush around doing all of our jobs, going to work, and juggling the stresses of daily life.

-This year, we have experienced increased stress caused from COVID-19.
+We have experienced increased stress over the past few years caused from COVID-19, the cost of living pressures and catastrophic world events that impact us.
 Unfortunately many of us will be using our emergency fuel tank majority of the time.
 This is not good for the body and if we remain in this state for extended periods, you can risk adrenal fatigue and other conditions such as Chronic Fatigue.
 When we have depleted the main fuel tank and rely solely or mainly on the emergency fuel tank, we are at risk of burning out and then we are no good to anyone.

 The most simple way is to consider if you have to keep busy and get all of your jobs done because you know when you stop you may feel exhausted and it is too hard to get going again?
 This is a clear sign that you are using your emergency fuel tank to function on a daily basis.
 Another sign is waking after a minimum of eight hours sleep and still feeling lethargic.